sagemath/trac_to_gh/Issue 5913.md

 # Issue 5913: implement graph coloring in sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5913

 Original creator: was